akka/alpakka/contributor-advice.md

 ## API design

+### Public factory methods

+Depending on the technology you integrate with Akka Streams and Alpakka you'll create Sources, Flows and Sinks.
+Regardless on how they are implemented make sure that you create the relevant Sources, Sinks and Flows APIs so they are simple and easy to use.

 ### Flows

 When designing Flows, consider adding an extra field to the in- and out-messages which is passed through.
 A common use case we see, is committing a Kafka offset after passing data to another system.

-### Settings

-Most technologies will have a couple of configuration settings that will be needed for all Flows.
-Create case classes collecting these settings instead of passing them in every method.

-Create a default instance in the companion object with good defaults which can be updated via `copy` or `withXxxx` methods.

-As Java can't use the `copy` methods, add `withXxxx` methods to specify certain fields in the settings instance.

-In case you see the need to support reading the settings from `Config`, offer a method taking the `Config` instance so that the user can apply a proper namespace.
-Refrain from using `akka.stream` as prefix, prefer `alpakka` as root namespace.

-### Public factory methods

-Depending on the technology you integrate with Akka Streams and Alpakka you'll create Sources, Flows and Sinks.
-Regardless on how they are implemented make sure that you create the relevant Sources, Sinks and Flows APIs so they are simple and easy to use.

 ### Java APIs

+Alpakka, same as Akka, aims to keep 100% feature parity between the various language DSLs.

 * Provide factory methods for Sources, Flows and Sinks in the `javadsl` package wrapping all the methods in the Scala API
 * The Akka Stream Scala instances have a `.asJava` method to convert to the `akka.stream.javadsl` counterparts